kenr16/Ruby-Anagrams/README.md

 ## Overview

-This website will allow a user to enter a string and check to se if that string is an anagram.
+This website will allow a user to enter two strings and check to see if those strings are anagrams of one another.
+If the two strings are anagrams, it will check to see if they are palindromes as well.
+If the two strings are not anagrams, it will check to see if they are palindromes.
+If you are unable to run the ruby app in a localhost, the link to the Heroku page for this project is available at: https://pure-thicket-40941.herokuapp.com/

 ## Specifications